-Speedhand - A complete system of telegraphic-code shorthand.
-Increases transmitting speed 50% in one day.
+Touch-Typenriting.
+Speedhand - A complete system of telegraphic-code shorthand. in-one day.
 Send whole words instead of single letters.
 Big demand for Speedhand-code operators.

-of single letters.
-Big demand for Speedhand-code operators.
-High-Speed Telegraphing - the only recognized "short-cut" to speed and accuracy in telegraphing.
-Gives you alert, well trained an effective so the highest degree of Skill.
-Developed world's fastest operators.
-Doubles speed of beginners in lew weeks.
-Makes fast operators.
-Poubles speed of beginners in lew weeks.
-Makes fast operators.
-Faster.
-Strengthens Weak ARMS.
+High-Speed Telegraphing - the only recognized "short-cut" to speed and accuracy in telegraphing Gives you alert, well-trained and perfectly Co-the highest degree of Skill.
+De-veloped world's fastest opera-tors faster.
+Subred on the set oper-in tew weeks.
+Makes fast oper-in tew weeks.
+Makes fast oper-in tew weeks.
+Makes fast oper-a-kred the set opera-tors faster.
+Strengthens Weak AkMS.

 ARMS.

-Telegraph Touch-Typewriting-the only typing course

-teaching the correct use of the

-'mill' in telegraphy.
-Doubles

-typing speed in few days.
-Makes

-receiving easy.

-Write for full particulars of

-these Courses.
-Learn what they

-are-what they are doing for

-radio operators, and what they

-will do for You.
-Write now!
-A

-postcard will do.
-Say if interested in combined or separate

-courses.
+Telegraph Touch-Typewrit-Ing - the only (sping course teaching the correct use of the 'mill' in telegraphy.
+Doubles typing speed in few days.
+Makes receiving casy.
+Write for full particulars of these Courses.
+Learn what they are - what they are doing for radio operators, and what they will do for You.
+Write nowl postcard will do.
+Say if inter-ested in combined or separate courses.
+CONTROL

 THE CANDLER SYSTEM CO.
-6343 S. Kedzie Ave., Dept. RL Chicago, III.
+6343 S. Kedzie Ave., Dept. RL Chicago, Ill.